 This rigidity contributes to slow rates for function estimation in high-dimensional settings in traditional smoothness classes.
-Indeed, for multivariate formulations with domain in $\mathbb{R}^d$ suppose the library consists of products of one-dimensional basis functions in a specified order.
-Using all the products of the first k of each, the number of terms $m = k^d$ is exponential in d, requiring exponentially large sample size n to produce accurate estimates.
-One may adapt the value of k by penalized least squares with penalty a constant multiple of $k^d$ , to be minimax optimal in rate, e.g. for all Sobolev classes indexed by the order of smoothness s, but the minimax rates are disappointingly slow, of order $(1/n)^{2s/(2s+d)}$ .
+Indeed, for multivariate formulations with domain in \mathbb{R}^d suppose the library consists of products of one-dimensional basis functions in a specified order.
+Using all the products of the first k of each, the number of terms $m = k^d$ is exponential in d, requiring exponentially large sample size n.
+Though one may adapt the value of k by penalized least squares with penalty a constant multiple of k^d , to be minimax optimal in rate, e.g. for all Sobolev classes indexed by the order of smoothness s, the minimax rates are disappointingly slow, of order $(1/n)^{2s/(2s+d)}$.